next-adv/angular-core/README.md

 If your developments in the library are terminated and **you want to publish them to NPM**

 1. In your */projects/@company/package* folder, commit your code and version your software using `npm version patch|minor|major`.
 This will create a *tagged commit* in your git repo
-2. Push as usual (`git push --tags`)
+2. Push as usual (`git push && git push --tags`)
-3. Run `ng build` to generate a new compiled package in the */dist* folder
+3. Run `npm run build-publish` to generate a new compiled package in the */dist* folder and publish it to the registry
-4. Move to */dist/@company/package* folder and run `npm publish` to upload the library in the npm registry.
-5. In the main app folder run install and build task as usual
+4. In the main app folder run install and build task as usual
-6. Enjoy
+5. Enjoy

 P.S. **If you published the wrong package**, run `npm unpublish <@company/package>`